London Midland: Past fleet

 Former units operated by London Midland include:

 Incidents

-On 26 November 2015, an early morning commuter service caught fire during the morning commuter rush and had to be evacuated at Lapworth Station.
+On 26 November 2015, an early morning commuter service caught fire during the morning commuter rush and passengers had to be evacuated at Lapworth Station.

 Demise

 In April 2016, the Department for Transport (DfT) announced that Govia, MTR Corporation and a consortium of Abellio, East Japan Railway Company (JR East) and Mitsui had been shortlisted to bid for the next franchise.
 The Invitation to Tender (ITT) was issued in August 2016 and the franchise was due to be awarded in June 2017.
 During July 2016, MTR Corporation announced its withdrawal from the bidding process.

 During July 2017, the franchise was extended until 10 December 2017.
 In August 2017, the franchise was awarded to the consortium led by Abellio.
 The new company, named West Midlands Trains, commenced operations on 10 December 2017.